A website to be proud of, without the upkeep.

 A practice website should make you easier to understand and easier to choose.

-For accountants, solicitors, advisers, dentists and other specialists, the website has to answer the questions a visitor brings with them: what you do, who it's for, where you work, what makes the practice credible, and how to begin.
+For accountants, solicitors, architects, advisers, medical and dental practices and other specialists, the website has to answer the questions a visitor brings with them: what you do, who it's for, where you work, what makes the practice credible, and how to begin.

 1